polar-kev/GlobalGameJam2018/README.md

 # One Punch Robo - GlobalGameJam2018

 This VR game was developed as part of the Global Game Jam 2018 over the course of a weekend.
+I was the programmer for this project and worked with 3 visual artists.

 A playble Windows version of the game is available here: https://globalgamejam.org/2018/games/onepunch-robo